hk-dev13/doc-envoyou/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to EnvoyOU API Documentation
+# Welcome to Envoyou API Documentation

-Welcome to the comprehensive documentation for **EnvoyOU API** - your gateway to global environmental data and verification services.
+Welcome to the comprehensive documentation for **Envoyou API** - your gateway to global environmental data and verification services.

-## 🚀 What is EnvoyOU?
+## 🚀 What is Envoyou?

-EnvoyOU is a sophisticated API platform for global environmental data aggregation that calculates the **Composite Environmental Verification Score (CEVS)** - a standard metric for corporate environmental performance.
+Envoyou is a sophisticated API platform for global environmental data aggregation that calculates the **Composite Environmental Verification Score (CEVS)** - a standard metric for corporate environmental performance.

 ### Key Features